mnm-54/moodle-admintool_toolgenerator/README.md

-# Template for auth plugins for Moodle
+# Template for admin tool plugins for Moodle

 The following steps should get you up and running with this module template code.